marziR/Lab4_Data533/README.md

-try error added for three modules of:age,salary and bmi calculation
+try error added for three modules of:identify.age, identify.salary and fitness.classify